JenPage/Showcase/readme.md

 - `--migrations`: run database migrations
 - `--rundev`: run the package `npm run dev` before updating the test project

-If you want to use a different DB, change the credentials at the top of `build-test-project.sh` to match your desired credentials.

 #### Authentication
 The test project generates Auth during the build.
 A default user is created with the test project: